 Temporary Nurse Aide

-In November 2020, the state enacted Act 138 of 2020 to provide Temporary Nurse Aides (TNA) working under the federal emergency blanket waiver with three different pathways to become a Nurse Aide on the PA Nurse Aide Registry.
+In November 2020, the state enacted Act 138 of 2020 to provide Temporary Nurse Aides (TNA) working under the federal emergency blanket waiver with a pathway to become a Nurse Aide on the PA Nurse Aide Registry.
+The pathway is available only until the end of the federal emergency blanket waiver.

 To take advantage of this pathway, TNAs must at a minimum:

-Complete an 8-hour online training and online examination program, such as the program offered by the American Health Care Association and the National Center for Assisted Living, or a comparable program, as referenced in the April 19, 2020, Pennsylvania Department of Health (DOH) guidance; and
+Have completed the 8-hour online training and online examination program, such as the program offered by the American Health Care Association and the National Center for Assisted Living, or a comparable program, as referenced in the April 19, 2020, Pennsylvania Department of Health (DOH) guidance (note: this online training is no longer

 Complete a minimum of 80 hours of temporary nurse aide or supervised practical nurse aide training, on-the-job training or regular in-service nurse aide education during the declared COVID-19 emergency under the supervision of a licensed or registered nurse, in all areas of required nurse aide training as provided for in 42 CFR 483.152(a)(1-4) (relating to general requirements of a nurse aide training program), 42 CFR 483.152(a)(5) (relating to requirements for instructors who train nurse aides), and 42 CFR 483.152(b) (relating to requirements for the curriculum of a nurse aide training program); and

-Successfully pass both the written and skills portions of the state nurse aide exam within a 24 month period from the federal pandemic emergency end
+Successfully pass both the written and skills portions of the state nurse aide exam by October 6, 2024.

 The attestation form with instructions and a list of frequently asked questions (FAQs) are available in the additional information column to the right.